byvfx/twitch-archiver/README.md

 - **Select All**: Selects all VODs in the list
 - **Download Selected**: Starts downloading selected VODs
 - **Pause Download**: Pauses current and queued downloads
+- **Resume Download**: Resumes paused downloads
+- **API Key**: Enter your Twitch API key (only needed for downloading chat logs)

 ## Notes

-- Downloads are processed sequentially to avoid overwhelming the network
+- Downloads are processed sequentially to avoid overwhelming the network ( might add the option to download multiple at once in the future)
+- The application uses the Twitch API to fetch VODs, which requires an API key
 - Different filter types access different kinds of content:
   - All Videos typically contains past broadcasts (stored for 14-60 days depending on user level)
   - Highlights are permanently stored stream segments marked by the streamer